tef/guestbook/README.md

 In this project; the script `script.py` fetches the guestbook posts within the database, and displays them within the `index.html` template.
 I have not written the HTML for each individual post within the index template, the script does that for me.
-The cgi server within `server.py` allows me to do this.
+The cgi server within `server.py` allows me to do this on the website itself, each time someone visits the guestbook the cgi script is activated and the posts are displayed.

-In 2015 we have server-side languages like Ruby and Python, as well as client-side languages like JavaScript that can do this for us with ease.
+In 2015 we have server-side languages like [Ruby](https://www.ruby-lang.org/en/) and [Python](https://www.python.org), as well as client-side languages like [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) that can do this for us with ease.
 In fact, the cgi technology used in this project is powered by a cgi module within the Python language.
 This project is just a little homage to what the web was only a decade or so ago.

 ## How can I use this guestbook?
 **NB: So far these instructions will only cover running the guestbook locally.